btsimonh/chromosome-browser/README.md

 Also identifies segments which have a common start point or end point.
 These segments may indicate a common ancestor *above* a known common ancestor if the segment start/end is within a segment from a known match.

 These 'interesting matches' may be downloaded from a right click.
+The 'contained' flag indicates that either the start or end of the match is within a segment of the first primary kit.

 ### CSV data formats